PDLT-University-of-York/test-split-site/docs/panopto/lecture-capture.md

 | **Yellow**  | Paused |
 | **Red**  | Fault or disconnection |

-Gently press the light to pause and un-pause the recording: it will turn yellow while paused.
+Gently press the light **once** to pause and un-pause the recording: it will turn yellow while paused.
 Hold the light down for 3+ seconds until it turns red to cancel a recording.

+!!! tip  "Pausing a recording"

     Note that when paused a recording will continue but the paused segment will be automatically edited before the video is released to students.
 You can retrieve the edited-out segment if required.

 ### Panopto system tray